tdurgasaranya/STA631.github.io/STA631Portfolio.md

 - Example: For an inventory prediction mini project, I tried to create a prediction model for future inventory product sales by analyzing historical sales data for different products.

-- I tried to create a predictive model using regression, including multiple linear regression.
+- I tried to create a predictive model using linear regression, including multiple linear regression.
 I tried to estimate coefficients to model how variables like products of different categories are sold in maximum number of weeks.
-I am working on to inlcude Maximum Likelihood
+I am working on to inlcude Maximum
-  Estimation (MLE), and trying to find the coefficient values that maximizes the probability of observing the given historic sales data.
+  Likelihood Estimation (MLE), and trying to find the coefficient values that maximizes the probability of observing the given historic sales data.

-- In this project, I leveraged to leaen and implement probability theory to interpret historic product sales patterns and guide the model estimation process.
+- In this project, I am tyring to incoporate and implement probability theory to interpret historic product sales patterns and guide the prediction model estimation process.
 - My analysis demonstrates skills in demand forecasting, statistical inference, and predictive modeling for inventory optimization.